-AB 1054 and AB 111 transferred responsibility for evaluation and approval of WMPs to the WSD,1 which, as of July 2021, will transfer and become the Office of Energy Infrastructure Safety within the California Natural Resources Agency.
+Energy Infrastructure Safety within the California Natural Resources Agency.
 In this role, the WSD must ensure utility wildfire mitigation efforts sufficiently address increasing utility wildfire risk.
 To support its efforts, the WSD is developing a draft long-term strategy and roadmap.
 This strategy and roadmap will inform the WSD's work in updating the WMP process and guidelines, and the WSD's evaluation of the WMPs.

 AB 1054 mandates that the WSD complete its evaluation of WMPs within 90 days of submission.
 The utilities submitted 2020 WMPs on February 7, 2020.
 Upon completion of the past 90 days of evaluation, the WSD recognizes that the utilities have made significant progress.
 Compared to their first submissions in 2019, the utilities utilize much more data and objective content in their 2020 WMP filings and share more critical information with key partners.
 However, while utilities are already undertaking wildfire mitigation activities and building capabilities subject to regulation, all utilities must continue to make meaningful progress.
 Utilities' activities need to incorporate longer-term thinking by focusing more systematically on increasing their maturity over time.
 All utilities should take a more robust strategic approach that leverages additional Risk Spend Efficiency (RSE) data to focus on the most impactful actions - all with a local lens.
-This statement outlines more specifically what the WSD sees as critical priorities for the upcoming year for Liberty and approves, with conditions, Liberty's 2020 WMP.
-Together, this statement, the associated Resolution and the Guidance Resolution represent the totality of the WSD's conditional approval of Liberty's 2020 WMP.
+This statement outlines more specifically what the WSD sees as critical priorities for the upcoming year for BVES and approves, with conditions, BVES' 2020 WMP.
+Together, this statement, the associated Resolution and the Guidance Resolution represent the totality of the WSD's conditional approval of BVES' 2020 WMP.